 Important: Installing a generator and transfer switch requires planning and the application of electrical codes that will apply to the specific project.
 The project must be well thought out and performed with a permit, and all work must be inspected.

 Note: If your home has sustained damaged from a storm then be sure that home repair work has been authorized and coordinated through your local or state building authorities.
 Contact your homeowners insurance provider for specific information relating to the home repairs.
 Detailed photos should be taken to document any damage.

-Planning and Installing a Generator with a Transfer Switch
+Planning and Installing a Backup Generator with a Transfer Switch

 - Generator Installation

 - First, begin by checking with your local county to see if you can install the generator and transfer switch yourself.